-“The building was over 250 years old at the back and over 200 years old at the front.
-Mrs Harris had a wooden leg: we later found a spare one on top of a wardrobe upstairs.
-The hardest day's work of my life was taking out the original bow windows and digging foundations for the new window frames.
+“The building was over 250 years old at the back, and over 200 years old at the front.
+Mrs Harris had a wooden leg: we later found a spare on top of a wardrobe upstairs.
+The hardest day's work of my life was taking out the original bow windows and digging foundations for the new frames.
 We had to keep the original front door because we are Grade II listed.
 The building had been a school, and the wooden treads on the stairs were bowed.
 There was a semi-circular panel above a door just outside what had been the kitchen, which I thought was brown wood.
 When we scraped it, we discovered it was glass covered in years of chip fat.

-“Our opening day was 10 May 1972, charter fair day in Beaconsfield, and a Saturday.
-We had the local operatic society singing ‘Hey ho, come to the fair’.
+“Our opening day (10 May 1975) was charter fair day in Beaconsfield, and a Saturday.
+We had the local operatic society singing Hey ho, come to the fair.
 Two brass bands—one from Oxford and one from Berkhamsted—marched along the A40 which runs outside the shop, and we also had two steam engines.
-The A40 was lined with fair stalls and attractions.
-Our guest of honour was the entertainer Roy Castle who played a very long alpenhorn facing the front door.
-Harold Charles, who worked on deliveries, had a cord attached to the handle inside and as Roy blew Harold pulled the door open...”
+The road was lined with fairground stalls and attractions.
+Our guest of honour was the entertainer Roy Castle, who played a very long alpenhorn facing the front door.
+Harold Charles, who worked on deliveries, had a cord attached to the handle inside, and as Roy blew, Harold pulled the door open...”